codidact/docs/User-Help/AskingGuidance.md

 **Be specific**

 Asking really broad questions often isn't very useful.
 Instead, narrow your question down to ask about one thing in particular.
-Asking "How do I care for a dragon?" would need several full-size books to answer, but "Is garlic safe for my dragon to eat?" is much more manageable.
+Asking "How do I care for a basil plant?" would need several full-size books to answer, but "When should I harvest my basil leaves?" is much more manageable.
 Be specific when asking a question, and don't ask questions that would need answers the size of books.

 **Include details**